LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 - `run`: starts the `RMRXapp` loop (in threaded mode if the `thread` parameter is set as `True`) that repeats while `_keep_going` is `True`
 - `stop`: calls the `_BaseXapp` `stop` method, then sets `_keep_going` as `False`

-An example of instantiating, running and stopping an `RMRXapp`:
+An example of instantiating, running, and stopping an `RMRXapp`:

 ```python
 rmr_xapp = RMRXapp(